Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Asymptotic Normality for Weighted SGD

-where $\delta_n=x_n-x^*$ is the error sequence.
-In addition, the conditional covariance of $\epsilon_n$ has an expansion around $S$ which satisfies

-for some constant $C_2$. \end{assumption} Assumption \ref{as3} is a mild condition concerning the boundedness of the loss function.
-It holds when the (matrix norm of the) Hessian of $f(x,\xi)$ is bounded by some random function $H(\xi)$ with a bounded fourth moment.
-Easily verified examples include linear and logistic regression.
-Similar assumptions are proposed in \cite{polyak1992acceleration,chen2020statistical} for the asymptotic normality of ASGD.

-With the aforementioned assumptions in place, we will now present our main results regarding the asymptotic normality for a general weighted averaging scheme. \begin{theorem} Given SGD iterates in \eqref{eq:1} with step size $\eta_i=\eta i^{-\alpha}$ for some $\eta>0$ and $0.5<\alpha<1$, we consider a general averaging scheme:
+With the aforementioned assumptions in place, we will now present our main results regarding the very general condition of the asymptotic normality for weighted averaged SGD solutions.
+Theorem \ref{tm0} allows general weights $w_{n, i}$, and it is quenched in the sense that it can allow any starting point $x_0$.
+Recall (\ref{eq:pjclt}) for $A$ and $S$.
+We first introduce the expression of the asymptotic covariance matrix of $\tilde{x}_n$: